 Once strategies implemented through the MTSS process have proved unsuccessful and/or if a referral for evaluation for special education services is received, the Special Education Eligibility process will be initiated.
 Within the referral process, the areas of concern for the student will be identified.
 If hearing is marked as an area of concern, the Audiologist will join the Multi-Disciplinary Team (MDT) team through the eligibility process.
-The next step after the referral is completion of the Analyzing Existing Data section within the Special Education Data System (SEDS).
+The next step after the referral is completion of the Analyzing Existing Data section within PowerSchool Special Programs.